mpds-io/optimade-mpds-nlp/README.md

 This is the first version of the JavaScript utilities for parsing an arbitrary string into the [Optimade filter query](https://github.com/Materials-Consortia/OPTIMADE).
 An intermediate layer is the MPDS search query object notation, see the [MPDS platform](https://mpds.io) and its [API documentation](https://mpds.io/developer/#Categories).

-Try to paste an example string
+To see how it works, try to paste an example string

 `cubic, disordered perovskites with actinides and chlorine`